korykiai/core/README.md

 # koryki.ai/core

-koryki.ai/core library improves the interaction of business users with relational databases for searches and data analysis assisted by Large Language Models (LLM) to translate natural language to machine-executable statements.
+koryki.ai/core library improves the interaction of business users with relational databases for searches and data analysis assisted by Large Language Models (LLM).

-By introducing an easy-to-understand and easily verifiable query language (KQL), users remain in the driver's seat.
+By introducing an easy-to-understand and easily verifiable query language (**kql**), users remain in the driver's seat.
-Build trustworthy and reliable systems to get verifiable results.

 ![reduce uncertainty by introduction of kql](doc/shift_control.svg)

-KQL avoids the ambiguities and redundancy of SQL, and it has a concise grammar, making it easy to learn.
+**kql** avoids the ambiguities and redundancy of SQL. **kql** has a concise grammar, making it easy to learn.

 Further measures to reduce the complexity users face during data analysis:

 - introducing a business model on top of the database schema using business terms instead of exposing database internals.
 - labeling entity relations to hide join criteria
+- skip details that humans have in mind or AI models already know from context or do not need to know.
 - hide database techniques for optimization, like partitioned tables, function-based indexes, precalculated values like soundex, etc.

 Each step of abstraction with determined processing reduces the complexity visible to users and LLMs.
 These determined processes can be handled reliably by SQL generation.
-This results in a reduction of complexity that users need to understand and validate.
+This makes it easier for users to understand and verify the queries to be executed.
 It also reduces the effort for LLMs to calculate.